Importance of React Keys

 }

-where we see that React is either using the index (position) or the key to identify the component (named as existingChild).
+where we see that React is either using the `index` (position) or the `key` to identify the component (named as `existingChild`).

-Conclusion
+### Conclusion

-I want to leave you with this simple rule of thumb: If the components conceptually should differ from one another, mark them with a key! 🎉
+If the components conceptually should differ from one another, mark them with a key! :tada:

 *This topic has already been* [*explained in much more detail in the React docs*](https://react.dev/learn/preserving-and-resetting-state) *and this article serves as sort of a summary alongside my own thoughts.*